-The storage domain for Red Hat Virtualization can be made of either block devices (SAN - iSCSI or FCP) or a file system (NAS - NFS, GlusterFS, or other POSIX compliant file systems).
+The storage domain for Red Hat Virtualization can comprise either block devices (SAN - iSCSI or FCP) or a file system (NAS - NFS, GlusterFS, or other POSIX compliant file systems).
 For more information about Red Hat Virtualization storage see Storage in the Administration Guide.